10 Best Cities in Georgia

 Little surprise, then, that Atlanta's parks and green spaces are plentiful – and shady.
 The biggest, Westside Park, consists of 280 acres crisscrossed by walking and biking trails, as well as water features such as the Bellwood Quarry Reservoir.
 The city's second largest, Chastain Park, is in the posh Buckhead neighborhood, covering an area of 268 acres.
 It's fun to wander or even enjoy a horseback ride here.

-Other fun things to do in Atlanta include seeing exotic marine life at the Georgia Aquarium, exploring the World of Coca Cola, and wandering through the Atlanta Botanical Garden, to name but a few.
+Other fun attractions and things to do in Atlanta include seeing exotic marine life at the Georgia Aquarium, exploring the World of Coca Cola, and wandering through the Atlanta Botanical Garden, to name but a few.

 2. Savannah: Hostess City of the South